22 May 1709 (baptised) to 28 March 1790 (buried)

 November 1751 to 7 January 1752:

-was aged 45, so this is consistent with birth in 1709.
-This voyage was probably
+He was aged 45, so this is consistent with birth in 1709.
+This

-to Norway.
-On this voyage his captain was Richard Ellerton, with James Cook as
+voyage was probably to Norway.
+On this voyage his captain was Richard Ellerton, with James Cook as mate.

-a transport conveying British troops from the Netherlands at the end of the War
+conveying British troops from the Netherlands at the end of the War of Austrian

-of Austrian Succession.
+Succession.
 Later she was used for trade in the Baltic.
-In 1750 her
+In 1750 her captain was

 James Cook served on the following Whitby ships: